Raging Loop – More Rage than Loop

 To set the scene, you are a weird Gumbo-like ?alien? living in a house with your bestie/alien brethren.

 Sweet side note of this game, you can alternate between playing Tux OR Fanny, I know!
-Mind blown!, or a random punkass cat or meddlesome flea. → Read the rest
+Mind blown!, or a random punkass cat or meddlesome flea. → All the lonely gamers, where do they all come from?

 Nier Automata is No Nier Gestalt